Using all transverse degrees of freedom in quantum communications based on a generic mode sorter: Construction of a superposition mode sorter

+Therefore, through the use of a mode converter, the superposition mode $\ket{\bar{n}}_p $ can be efficiently sorted to $\bar{n}$-th output port with in principle unity efficiency and zero cross-talk.

-where $\bar{n} \in \{0, 1, \cdots, d-1\}$ is the superposition mode index, and a bar above the number indicates that this is an element in the complementary basis.
-We first apply a radial mode sorter to direct different radial mode components towards distinct, non-overlapping ports \cite{yiyu2017sorting}.
-Then a mode converter is used to transform individual radial modes to the same state $\ket{0}_p$, which enables effective interference between these otherwise orthogonal modes.
-The relative phase carried by each mode as in Eq.~(\ref{eq:MUBdef}) can be viewed as a discrete, tilted wavefront, and subsequently a discrete Fourier transform performed by a quantum $F$-gate can direct photons to different output port indexed by the superposition mode index $\bar{n}$ (see Supplementary Section II for derivation).
-A two-dimensional realization of this scheme to sort $\ket{p_L}$ and $\ket{p_R}$ is shown in Fig.~\ref{fig:MUBsorter}b as an intuitive example.
-A binary radial mode sorter is by the scheme in ref. \cite{yiyu2017sorting}.
-The mode converter can be realized by spatial light modulator (SLM) to transform the component $\ket{1}_p$ to $\ket{0}_p$ \cite{morizur2010programmable,Saumya2018Measurement}, and the phase imparted to the SLMs can be determined by a nonlinear fitting algorithm (Supplementary Section IV).
-Afterwards a beamsplitter recombines the modes and acts as a binary quantum $F$-gate \cite{ionicioiu2016sorting}.
-It can be easily seen that $\ket{p_L}$ and $\ket{p_R}$ are directed to different output ports due to interference at the last beamsplitter.
-In our experiment, we use polarization-sensitive SLMs to develop a stabilized, common-path radial mode sorter and converter as shown in Fig.~\ref{fig:setup}a and b, respectively.
-More details about these common-path realizations are presented in Supplementary Section III and IV.
-We note that this scheme should also be applicable to other spatial modes such as Hermite-Gaussian modes given the existence of a corresponding mode sorter \cite{linares2017spatial} and converter \cite{morizur2010programmable}, which can be useful to realize super-resolution imaging \cite{tsang2017subdiffraction}.
+A two-dimensional realization of this scheme to sort $\ket{p_L}$ and $\ket{p_R}$ is shown in Fig.~\ref{fig:MUBsorter}(b) as an intuitive example, where the binary radial mode sorter follows the scheme in \cite{yiyu2017sorting} and is realized by a Mach-Zenhder interferometer with extra lenses in one arm to perform the Fourier transform.
+After the radial mode sorter, the radial modes $\ket{0}_p$ and $\ket{1}_p$ are sorted to different paths, but the relative phase determined by the definition of $\ket{p_L}$ and $\ket{p_R}$ as in Eq.~(\ref{Eq:pdefinition}) persists.
+The relative phase is represented by the factor $\pm i$ in Fig.~\ref{fig:MUBsorter}(b).
+The subsequent mode converter realized by spatial light modulator (SLM) transforms the LG mode $\ket{1}_p$ to $\ket{0}_p$ \cite{morizur2010programmable,Saumya2018Measurement}, and the phase imparted to the SLMs can be calculated by a nonlinear fitting algorithm \cite{wong2016high}.
+Then a beamsplitter recombines the modes and acts as a binary quantum $F$-gate \cite{ionicioiu2016sorting}.
+Before the final beamsplitter, the incident modes at the input ports can be written as $\ket{0}_p$ and $\pm i \ket{0}_p$ respectively, where the factor $\pm i$ represents the relative phase between the initial $\ket{0}_p$ and $\ket{1}_p$ states.
+Due to the interference at the beamsplitter, the sign of the phase term $\pm i$ determines the port that the photon will be directed into.
+Therefore, through the use of a radial mode sorter, a mode converter realized by the SLMs, and a binary quantum $F$-gate realized by a beamsplitter, $\ket{p_L}$ and $\ket{p_R}$ can be efficiently separated to different output ports.
+We note that this scheme should also be applicable to other spatial modes such as Hermite-Gaussian (HG) modes given the existence of a corresponding mode sorter \cite{linares2017spatial} and converter \cite{morizur2010programmable}, which can be useful to realize super-resolution imaging \cite{tsang2017subdiffraction}.